Lensii/terms-and-conditions/README.md

 - You may not harass or pose danger to other users
 - Violating any of these rules may result in a permanent ban at our sole discretion

 We always reserve the right to deny service to a user for any reason.
+We may also email you about major new features (at most once every few months).